osmandapp/web/main/docs/user/personal/favorites.md

 </Tabs>

-Using **My Favorites** you can search for a specific favorite or a favorite group and do bulk operations such as delete, rename.
+Using **My Favorites**, you can search for a specific favorite or favorite group and perform bulk operations such as deleting or renaming them.

 ### Order / Sorting / Search